computersarecool/respectrable/README.md

 ### API
 - Respectrable sends two types of messages: `channel` and `message`
-	- The `channel` messages are messages for which there is a Max object in the patch (for better performance a limited number of live properties have [live.observers](https://docs.cycling74.com/max6/dynamic/c74_docs.html#live.observer) attached to them - see the following table).
+	- The `channel` messages are messages are sent when there is a Max object in the patch monitoring a property (for better performance a limited number of live properties have [live.observers](https://docs.cycling74.com/max6/dynamic/c74_docs.html#live.observer) attached to them - see the following table)
 	- The `message` types are sent in response to an API call (see below examples)
 	- Both message types are sent on different ports to the destination(s) specified in `settings.json`
 - After initialization the current value for each observed property on each observed LOM object will be sent in a `channel` message in the following format: